 Instruction to the editor: revised 9.4.2.242 of draft 1.3 with the following changes

-9.4.2.242 Quiet Time Period Element
+9.4.2.242 Quiet Time Period element

-Quiet Time Period Action frame formats are defined to support Quiet Time Period functionality for Peer-to-Peer (table 9-421ab) operation.
-A Control field (table 9-421ab), in the octet immediately after the Quiet Time Period field, specify the type of actions of the Quiet Time Period action frame.
-The first two-bits defines the value and referred to as Quiet Time Period Subtype field.
-The remaining 6 bits are reseved.
+Quiet Time Period Action frame formats are defined to support quiet time teriod functionality for peer-to-peer (table 9-421ab) operation.
+The format of the quiet time period element is shown in Figure 9-xyz01.

+The Element ID, Length, and Element ID Extension fields are defined in 9.4.2.1 (General).

+The Control field specifies the subtype of the Quiet Time Period Action frame, as defined in Table 9-xyz02, and defines the interpretation of the Quiet Time Content field.